 Blockchain for years lay quietly in the shadows under the limelight of Bitcoin.
 However, as soon as the potential of the distributed ledger technology was recognized, the research and development to adopt blockchain begun.
 In the original use case, blockchain is defined as an immutable distributed ledger technology which ensures that the information is available to all and not controlled by a central authority.
-This type of blockchain were labelled as ‘permissionless blockchains’ as the information was distributed, and nobody needed approval or consent of an authority to access information.
+This type of blockchain was labelled as ‘permissionless blockchain’ as the information was distributed, and nobody needed approval or consent of an authority to access information.
 As the technology was gaining traction, more and more use cases began to emerge across industries.

-Even though blockchain was proving to be revolutionary, sectors like supply chain, which wished to leverage from the technology were not able to do.
+Even though blockchain was proving to be revolutionary, sectors like supply chain, which wished to leverage the technology were not able to do.
 Why?
 Because the information which is supposed to remain between two parties was being transmitted to all.
 For e.g. a supplier offers x% discount to a buyer who has been associated with him for decades.
 The information when pushed to permissionless blockchain would be available to all and every buyer would demand the same discount.
 This would hamper the business of the supplier, he would not prefer to adopt blockchain for his business.

 Blockchain as a technology had the capability to resolve major issues in many industries and was offering many benefits, still it was not being adopted for a simple reason that the right to information was available to all.
 The solution to this problem came with ‘permissioned blockchain’.